New Hampshire Department of Justice

 The New Hampshire Department of Justice (NHDOJ) is a government agency of the U.S. state of New Hampshire.
 The department is led by the Attorney General of New Hampshire, currently John Formella.
-NHDOJ headquarters are located at 33 Capitol Street in Concord.
+NHDOJ headquarters are located at 1 Granite Place South in Concord.

 Duties

 Through its officials, the Department of Justice has all the powers and duties enumerated by the NH Revised Statutes Annotated and implied from the common law and is responsible for the following general functions, as provided in NH RSA 21-M:2: